 Open up the cuff so you can see the accent piece and all the fabrics are facing right side up.

+Take the bottom of the largest pieces and begin rolling it upwards towards the cuff.
+Roll it tightly.
 Roll it until you see the pins you just pinned along all four of the raw edges, keeping rolling it up until these raw edges match the second raw edge of the cuff.

 NOW, pin these raw edges together (there are now 5 raw edges, the whole pillow is rolled inside the cuff, it's like a magic trick.